 Romans 3:20 / Galatians 2:16 / Ephesians 2:8-9 / Titus 3:4-5

 Day 3- The Apostle Paul faced this problem in his own life (see Day #1) but came to see that God has a complete answer.
 This is found in our "union with Christ".
 He writes about this as a "mystery revealed".

-Day 4-What is this mystery?
-It is that Jesus Christ dwells in each believer.
+Day 4-What is this mystery or the secret?
+It is that Jesus Christ dwells in every believer.
 This is the key to Christian maturity and being "more than conquerors".
 It is the key to living in the present.

 Colossians 1:25-27 / Colossians 2:2-3

 Day 5- Most of us have only the first part of the gospel presented to us.

 Notice this first part covers our past and the future.
 We don't have trouble trusting Jesus Christ for the past and the future because we can't do anything about it anyway.
 But when it comes to living TODAY, we think we must battle it in our own strength.
 We are told we must try harder and do more.
 What we don't realize is that our efforts to "live for God" get in the way of "Christ living through us".